awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

 ## Assign a security group to an instance<a name="assigning-security-group"></a>

 You can assign one or more security groups to an instance when you launch the instance\.
 You can also specify one or more security groups in a launch template\.
 The security groups are assigned to all instances that are launched using the launch template\.
-+ To assign a security group to an instance when you launch the instance, see [Step 6: Configure Security Group](launching-instance.md#step-6-configure-security-group)\.
++ To assign a security group to an instance when you launch the instance, see [Network settings](ec2-launch-instance-wizard.md#liw-network-settings) of [Launch an instance using defined parameters](ec2-launch-instance-wizard.md#liw-launch-instance-with-defined-parameters) \(new console\) or [Step 6: Configure Security Group](launching-instance.md#step-6-configure-security-group) \(old console\)\.
-+ To specify a security group in a launch template, see Step 6 of [Create a new launch template using parameters you define](create-launch-template.md#create-launch-template-define-parameters)\.
++ To specify a security group in a launch template, see [Network settings](create-launch-template.md#lt-network-settings) of [Create a new launch template using parameters you define](create-launch-template.md#create-launch-template-define-parameters)\.

 ## Change an instance's security group<a name="changing-security-group"></a>